Turnitin

 • Allows instructors to provide students the option of viewing their similarity report when submitting assignments or after assignments are graded

-• Offers the Feedback Studio, where instructors can place drag-and-drop comment bubbles in the content, leave text or voice comments, and evaluate based on rubrics
+• Offers Feedback Studio, a feature that allows instructors to place drag-and-drop comment bubbles in the content and annotate student submissions

 • Seamlessly integrates with the Canvas interface, including the Gradebook and SpeedGrader